Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Introduction

 \section{Introduction}

-By many measures neural networks (NNs) are the current dominant force within machine learning, however, they are not probabilistic in nature, which makes understanding the uncertainty of their predictions a challenge.
-This is vital for many real-world applications \citep{Bishop1994}.
-It is also useful in auxiliary ways; to drive exploration in reinforcement learning (RL), for active learning, and to guard against adversarial examples \citep{Sunderhauf2018}.
+Neural networks (NNs) are the current dominant force within machine learning, however, quantifying the uncertainty of their predictions is a challenge.
+This is important for many real-world applications \citep{Bishop1994} as well as in auxiliary ways; to drive exploration in reinforcement learning (RL), for active learning, and to guard against adversarial examples \citep{Smith2018, Sunderhauf2018}

-Training a model to output uncertainty estimates cannot directly be framed as a supervised learning task.
-That is, there is no obvious uncertainty `label' to assign to individual inputs.
-Rather, a model must be able to infer this for itself.

-A principled approach is provided by the Bayesian framework, which models uncertainty in model parameters, enabling output of a \textit{predictive distribution} as opposed to a point estimate.
-Bayesian Neural Networks (BNNs) are NNs over which Bayesian inference is performed \citep{MacKay1992}.
-Whilst appealing, parameters in modern NNs can be in the order of millions, trained over massive datasets, and this renders many Bayesian inference techniques that work well in small-scale settings infeasible, e.g. Metropolis-Hastings.
+A principled approach to modelling uncertainty is provided by the Bayesian framework.
+Bayesian Neural Networks (BNNs) model the parameters of a NN as probability distributions computed via Bayes rule \citep{MacKay1992}.
+Whilst appealing, the large number of parameters and data points used with modern NNs renders many Bayesian inference techniques that work well in small-scale settings infeasible, e.g. MCMC methods.

-If one half of the challenge is in running Bayesian inference at such scale, the other half, less discussed, is in limiting its impact on how NNs are used in practice \citep{Gal2016} [p.
-14].
-Libraries like Tensorflow and PyTorch are well embedded in the machine learning community; it seems unlikely that methods straying from these frameworks will be widely adopted.

-Ensembling provides one way to estimate uncertainty: it aggregates the estimates of multiple individual NNs, trained from different initialisations and sometimes on noisy versions of the training data.
+Ensembling provides an alternative way to estimate uncertainty: it aggregates the estimates of multiple individual NNs, trained from different initialisations and sometimes on noisy versions of the training data.
 The variance of the ensemble's predictions may be interpreted as its uncertainty.
 The intuition is simple: predictions converge to similar results where data has been observed, and will be diverse elsewhere.
 The chief attraction is that the method scales well to large parameter and data settings, with each individual NN implemented in precisely the usual way.

-The downside is that ensembling, in its usual form, is not Bayesian.
-Despite empirical success from Tibshirani (\citeyear{Tibshirani1996}), Osband et al. (\citeyear{Osband2016a}), and Lakshminarayanan et al. (\citeyear{Lakshminarayanan2016}), it has gained little traction in the uncertainty in deep learning community.
-Gal (\citeyear{Gal2016}), an authoritative text on the matter, says ensembling ``\textit{cannot technically be considered as approximate inference in BNNs}'' [p.
-27].
-Whilst we will show that the exemplum subsequently provided was ill-founded (section \ref{sec_err_arg}), the sentiment holds.